mdefy/ngx-markdown-editor/README.md

 - reconfigure existing items,
 - and even define whole new items (currently only buttons supported).

-If you do not specify anything at all for the `toolbarItems` input property, the default toolbar setup is applied.
+If you do not specify anything at all for the `toolbar` input property, the default toolbar setup is applied.

-The `toolbarItems` input property in an array of type
+The `toolbar` input property in an array of type

 ```typescript
 type NgxMdeItemDef = NgxMdeItemName | NgxMdeItem;